Downlink/test/Readme.md

 });
 ```
-### Using Channel Data for Raspberry Pi GPIO Control
+### Using Channel Data API for GPIO Resources

-If the standard API for setting GPIO resources does not meet your requirements, you can use the channel data API to set GPIO input/output resources from your remote devices.
+If the standard API for setting GPIO resources does not meet your requirements, you can use the channel data API to set GPIO input/output resources.

-In this example, we will use again the *array-gpio* module as low level GPIO peripheral access library but you are always free to use any other npm modules you prefer.
+In this example, we will use *array-gpio* module as low level GPIO peripheral access library to watch an input object and control (on/off) an output object.

 #### Device/Server setup
 ```js